Advances and Challenges in Solar Flare Prediction: A Review

-Deep learning methods have shown significant potential in solar flare prediction, particularly in handling complex, nonlinear data, and offer more accurate predictions than traditional machine learning.
-However, the emergence of large-scale models has unified multiple data modalities, breaking the previous limitations of single-task solar flare prediction models.
-By leveraging extensive parameterization, pretrained representation capacities, and cross-modal alignment mechanisms, large-scale models can integrate heterogeneous data sources (e.g., Soft x-ray, Magnetograms, Magnetic Parameters) in a shared latent space, thereby enhancing prediction accuracy, robustness, and generalization.
+Deep learning methods have shown significant potential in solar flare prediction, particularly in handling complex and nonlinear data, and have demonstrated improved predictive performance compared with traditional machine learning approaches.
+While deep learning reduces the reliance on manually engineered features, it does not eliminate the need for domain expertise, as the design of network architectures, training strategies, and hyperparameters remains a critical and specialized task, especially for large-scale and complex datasets.
+More recently, the emergence of large-scale models has enabled the unification of multiple data modalities, overcoming the limitations of earlier single-task solar flare prediction frameworks.
+Unlike conventional deep learning models that often require task-specific architecture design, large-scale models typically rely on general-purpose, pretrained architectures and can be adapted to solar flare prediction primarily through domain-specific fine-tuning.
+By leveraging extensive parameterization, pretrained representation capacities, and cross-modal alignment mechanisms, such models can integrate heterogeneous data sources (e.g., soft X-ray observations, magnetograms, and magnetic parameters) into a shared latent space, thereby enhancing prediction accuracy, robustness, and generalization.